 REGISTERING WITH STIM

-As a songwriter, you register yourself and other songwriters – including the songwriters on the original composition you have sampled from.
-The total always needs to be 100%.
+As a songwriter, you only register yourself and other songwriters – not publishers.
+You also need to register the songwriters on the original composition you have sampled from, and the total always needs to be 100%.

 When adding the rightsholders of the new work, include the writers of the original work at their appropriate percentage (as described further below) and the remaining co-writers based on your share of the remaining percentage.